nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * NEW_NAME field can take on any values with alphanumeric characters.

 Examples:
+* `editMember Alice -n Alice Tan`
+* `editMember Alice -n Alice Tan -p 98154155 -e aliceTan@gmail.com`
-* `editMember Alice -e newAlice@gmail.com -r Events head`
+* `editMember Alice -n Alice Tan -p 98154155 -e aliceTan@gmail.com -r Events head`

 <a name="findMember"></a>
 ### 5. Find Members by Keywords: `findMembers`

 With so many members in the club, you may want to find a particular member's details quickly.
-This feature allows you to find all members whose details contain any of the specified keywords.
+This feature allows you to find all members whose NAME, PHONE_NUMBER, EMAIL or ROLE contain any of the specified keywords.

-Format: `findMembers KEYWORD [MORE_KEYWORDS]`
+Format: `findMembers KEYWORD [MORE_KEYWORDS]...`

+* KEYWORD must match an entire word exactly in order for the particular member to be found.
+  * E.g. A member whose name is `Rachel` will not be found with `findMembers Rach`.

 <div markdown="span" class="alert alert-primary"> :bulb: **Tip:**
 Keywords are case-insensitive.
 </div>

 Examples:
+* `findMembers Rachel`
 * `findMembers Rachel 98562154 john@gmail.com`
+* `findMembers Rachel 98562154 john@gmail.com President`

 -------------------------------------------------------------------------------------------------------------
 <a name="tasks"></a>